Top (left to right): Leonie Rutherford, Katya Johanson

 Dr Michelle McRae completed her PhD at Deakin University exploring the efficacy of modernist writing strategies to provoke deep reading in teenagers.
 Emerging from her experiences as a teacher, writer, and researcher, her research interests focus on creative writing and reading and the influence of these practices on young people.

 Dr Elizabeth Bullen (Doctorate by Research, Flinders) – Senior Lecturer in Writing and Literature at Deakin University.

-Dr Margaret Merga (PhD, Edith Cowan) – Lecturer and researcher at Murdoch University in WA.
+Dr Margaret Merga (PhD, Edith Cowan) – Senior Lecturer and researcher at Murdoch University in WA.

-Dr Lisa Waller (PhD, Canberra) – Head of Academic Group (Communication) in the School of Communication and Creative Arts, Deakin University.
+Associate Professor Lisa Waller (PhD, Canberra) – School of Communication and Creative Arts, Deakin University.